nasa/openmct-build/README.md

 mct plugins list -a [-i <instance-name>]
 ```

+By default the `mct` build tool will rely upon the plugins index published by the Open MCT team.
+If you want to use a different plugins index, you can specify it using the `--pluginsIndex` option.
+This can be used for maintaining a private plugins index.

 #### Specifying plugin options

 Options can be specified as a JSON object.
 The options will be passed to the plugin's install function.
 To support legacy plugins, options may also be specified as an array of JavaScript primitives and / or objects.
 Each member of the array will be passed to the plugin's install function as a separate argument.